yucigou/rendertron-sandbox/README.md

 [Puppeteer documentation](https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md#running-puppeteer-in-docker)
 on how to deploy run headless Chrome in Docker.

-Note: The purpose of this forked repo is to dockerize Rendertron, so it can be deployed as a Docker container.
+**Note**: The purpose of this forked repo is to dockerize Rendertron, so it can be deployed as a Docker container.

 You can try using docker-compose to build and run it:
 ```